tcltk/tcl/doc/markdown/scan.md

 # Introduction

-This command parses substrings from an input string in a fashion similar to the ANSI C \fBsscanf\fR procedure and returns a count of the number of conversions performed, or -1 if the end of the input string is reached before any conversions have been performed.  \fIString\fR gives the input to be parsed and \fIformat\fR indicates how to parse it, using \fB%\fR conversion specifiers as in \fBsscanf\fR.
-Each \fIvarName\fR gives the name of a variable; when a substring is scanned from \fIstring\fR that matches a conversion specifier, the substring is assigned to the corresponding variable.
-If no \fIvarName\fR variables are specified, then \fBscan\fR works in an inline manner, returning the data that would otherwise be stored in the variables as a list.
+This command parses substrings from an input string in a fashion similar to the ANSI C **sscanf** procedure and returns a count of the number of conversions performed, or -1 if the end of the input string is reached before any conversions have been performed.  *String* gives the input to be parsed and *format* indicates how to parse it, using **%** conversion specifiers as in **sscanf**.
+Each *varName* gives the name of a variable; when a substring is scanned from *string* that matches a conversion specifier, the substring is assigned to the corresponding variable.
+If no *varName* variables are specified, then **scan** works in an inline manner, returning the data that would otherwise be stored in the variables as a list.
 In the inline case, an empty string is returned when the end of the input string is reached before any conversions have been performed.

 # Details on scanning

-**Scan** operates by scanning \fIstring\fR and \fIformat\fR together.
-If the next character in \fIformat\fR is a blank or tab then it matches any number of white space characters in \fIstring\fR (including zero).
-Otherwise, if it is not a \fB%\fR character then it must match the next character of \fIstring\fR.
-When a \fB%\fR is encountered in \fIformat\fR, it indicates the start of a conversion specifier.
-A conversion specifier contains up to four fields after the \fB%\fR: a XPG3 position specifier (or a \fB*\fR to indicate the converted value is to be discarded instead of assigned to any variable); a number indicating a maximum substring width; a size modifier; and a conversion character.
+**Scan** operates by scanning *string* and *format* together.
+If the next character in *format* is a blank or tab then it matches any number of white space characters in *string* (including zero).
+Otherwise, if it is not a **%** character then it must match the next character of *string*.
+When a **%** is encountered in *format*, it indicates the start of a conversion specifier.
+A conversion specifier contains up to four fields after the **%**: a XPG3 position specifier (or a ***** to indicate the converted value is to be discarded instead of assigned to any variable); a number indicating a maximum substring width; a size modifier; and a conversion character.
 All of these fields are optional except for the conversion character.
 The fields that are present must appear in the order given above.

-When \fBscan\fR finds a conversion specifier in \fIformat\fR, it first skips any white-space characters in \fIstring\fR (unless the conversion character is \fB[\fR or \fBc\fR).
-Then it converts the next input characters according to the conversion specifier and stores the result in the variable given by the next argument to \fBscan\fR.
+When **scan** finds a conversion specifier in *format*, it first skips any white-space characters in *string* (unless the conversion character is **[** or **c**).
+Then it converts the next input characters according to the conversion specifier and stores the result in the variable given by the next argument to **scan**.

 ## Optional positional specifier

-If the \fB%\fR is followed by a decimal number and a \fB$\fR, as in "**%2$d**", then the variable to use is not taken from the next sequential argument.
-Instead, it is taken from the argument indicated by the number, where 1 corresponds to the first \fIvarName\fR.
-If there are any positional specifiers in \fIformat\fR then all of the specifiers must be positional.
-Every \fIvarName\fR on the argument list must correspond to exactly one conversion specifier or an error is generated, or in the inline case, any position can be specified at most once and the empty positions will be filled in with empty strings.
+If the **%** is followed by a decimal number and a **$**, as in "**%2$d**", then the variable to use is not taken from the next sequential argument.
+Instead, it is taken from the argument indicated by the number, where 1 corresponds to the first *varName*.
+If there are any positional specifiers in *format* then all of the specifiers must be positional.
+Every *varName* on the argument list must correspond to exactly one conversion specifier or an error is generated, or in the inline case, any position can be specified at most once and the empty positions will be filled in with empty strings.

 ## Optional size modifier

 The size modifier field is used only when scanning a substring into one of Tcl's integer values.
 The size modifier field dictates the integer range acceptable to be stored in a variable, or, for the inline case, in a position in the result list.
-The syntactically valid values for the size modifier are \fBh\fR, \fBl\fR, \fBz\fR, \fBt\fR, \fBq\fR, \fBj\fR, \fBll\fR, and \fBL\fR.
-The \fBh\fR size modifier value is equivalent to the absence of a size modifier in the the conversion specifier.
+The syntactically valid values for the size modifier are **h**, **l**, **z**, **t**, **q**, **j**, **ll**, and **L**.
+The **h** size modifier value is equivalent to the absence of a size modifier in the the conversion specifier.
 Either one indicates the integer range to be stored is limited to the 32-bit range.
-The \fBL\fR size modifier is equivalent to the \fBll\fR size modifier.
+The **L** size modifier is equivalent to the **ll** size modifier.
 Either one indicates the integer range to be stored is unlimited.
-The \fBl\fR (or \fBq\fR or \fBj\fR) size modifier indicates that the integer range to be stored is limited to the same range produced by the \fBwide()\fR function of the \fBexpr\fR command.
-The \fBz\fR and \fBt\fR modifiers indicate the integer range to be the same as for either \fBh\fR or \fBl\fR, depending on the value of the \fBpointerSize\fR element of the \fBtcl_platform\fR array.
+The **l** (or **q** or **j**) size modifier indicates that the integer range to be stored is limited to the same range produced by the **wide()** function of the **expr** command.
+The **z** and **t** modifiers indicate the integer range to be the same as for either **h** or **l**, depending on the value of the **pointerSize** element of the **tcl_platform** array.

 ## Mandatory conversion character